-S26) I have a student who is applying to EOPS and/or CARE, but at the same time is going through the CalWORKs process.
+S28) I have a student who is applying to EOPS and/or CARE, but at the same time is going through the CalWORKs process.
 So I might have a student who qualifies for an EOPS book voucher, but tells us that she is also in the process to get CalWORKs services.
 Do I wait until her CalWORKs process is completed so that the county pays for the books or can I give her an EOPS book voucher?

 ANSWER: In the interest of getting the required textbooks to the student as early in the term as possible, give the EOPS book voucher now.
 Who knows when the county will conclude the student's CalWORKs contract?
 It could be tomorrow or next week or later.
 The student should also give the county caseworker a copy of the WTW 8 form to request that the county pay for all ancillary services (textbooks, school supplies, child care, transportation, uniforms, etc.).
-Here is a link to a fillable PDF of the WTW 8 form. http://www.cdss.ca.gov/cdssweb/entres/forms/English/WTW8.pdf

-S27) If an EOPS/CARE/CalWORKs student is receiving CalWORKs services and her mileage is paid by the county, can she be awarded a gas card from EOPS/CARE?
+S29) If an EOPS/CARE/CalWORKs student is receiving CalWORKs services and her mileage is paid by the county, can she be awarded a gas card from EOPS/CARE?
 ANSWER: No, because the county would consider this double-dipping and therefore sanction the student.
-Award the student a supportive service that is not already paid by the county, e.g., campus parking permit, auto maintenance service (oil change or tune-up for less than \$100 per semester), etc.
+Award the student a supportive service that is not already paid by the county, e.g., campus parking permit, basic auto repair and maintenance service (oil change, tune-up, etc., for no more than \$1,000 per semester per eligible student, etc.)

-S28) A CARE student receives cash aid for his oldest son (5 years old) only.
+S30) A CARE student receives cash aid for his oldest son (5 years old) only.
 The county covers child care expenses for that son.
 A second son was born 16 days ago, but the baby is ineligible for cash aid because the student did not realize that he had to stop all cash aid 60 days before the birth for the baby to qualify.
 The student has a full class schedule this fall and his wife is incarcerated, so he needs child care for the infant.
 If the student receives cash aid for his one son, does that allow him to receive CARE child care services for the other?